xdrip-js/Logger/README.md

 Logger is a Bash (shell) based Dexcom g5 / g6 glucose pre-processor for OpenAPS.
 Logger runs on the OpenAPS rig and connects to the g5 or g6 transmitter via bluetooth, waits for the first bg, logs a json entry record, processes the entry record based on calibrations, updates NightScout and OpenAPS indepently, then exits.
 Logger is a wrapper shell script to xdrip-js that is called from cron every minute.
 The user interface is a mixture between unix command line scripts and NightScout.
 The current Logger features are below:

 * Preparation and sending of the blood glucose data to Nightscout and to OpenAPS.
+* Alternate Bluetooth connection - allows Logger to run alongside one other CGM app (besides the receiver).
+With this setting set to true, Logger can run alongside Xdrip+ or the Dexcom App.
 * Offline mode - Logger runs on the rig and sends bg data directly to openaps through via xdripAPS.
 Logger queues up NS updates while internet is down and fills in the gaps when internet is restored.
 * Reset Transmitter - Use the following command, wait > 10 minutes, and your expired transmitter is new again!
 Careful, though it will reset everything on your transmitter including your current session.
 Note this feature is only available via the command line.  ```cgm-reset```